Breinify/brein-api-library-javascript-browser/documentation/snippets/language-config.md

 ```

 <blockquote class="lang-specific javascript--browser">
 <p>There are further settings available.
-To see a list of all possible configurations, please have a look
+To see a list of all possible settings for this library, please have a look
 <a href="https://github.com/Breinify/brein-api-library-javascript-browser/blob/master/documentation/api.md#general-attributes" target="_blank">here</a>.</p>
 </blockquote>